THRINGSTONE BOWLING CLUB

 4.2 Newly elected playing members, who are new to bowling, shall be exempt from paying a membership subscription for the season.

 4.3 Annual subscriptions, green fees and match fees shall be fixed at the Annual General Meeting (AGM).

-4.4 Subscriptions shall be payable from the date of the Annual General Meeting until no later than 1st May.
-The Club Treasurer shall report the subscription status to the Management Committee at the first Committee Meeting following the 1st May.
-Any member failing to pay their subscription before 1st May shall be deemed not to be a member of the Club and shall not be entitled to be selected for match play or competitions or to use the facilities of the Club.
+4.4 Subscriptions shall be payable from the date of the Annual General Meeting until no later than 31st March of that year.
+Any member failing to pay their subscription by the 31st March shall not be entitled to be selected for match play or competitions or to use the facilities of the Club.

 4.5 All surplus income or profits shall be reinvested in the Club.
 No surpluses or assets will be distributed to members or third parties.

 5.1 The affairs of the Club shall be managed by a Management Committee including the maintenance and audit of the financial accounts of the Club.